hpcleuven/VscDocumentation/source/software/r_devtools.rst

 .. code-block:: r

-   > # First check that the R library path points to your personal R library:
+   > # First check that the R library path points to your local R library:
    > .libPaths()
    > # Set the R library path if this was is the case.
    > .libPaths("/data/leuven/XXX/vscXXXXX/R/")